 People can make all the difference.
 If all else is lost, your staff can make a memorable experience for any attendee.
 That can be just the difference that makes the show for someone.
 How many times have you seen huge exhibit spaces with staff sitting using their phones, ignoring the people within their space?
 It is a common problem.
 If your staff is energetic, enthusiastic, and attentive to everyone, it is going to win the day and that can add up to big contracts and clients.

-Things sneak up on you, be prepared to squash those hidden issues and put your best foot forward at every trade show venue you attend!
+Things can sneak up on all of us, so be prepared to squash those hidden issues and put your best foot forward at every trade show venue you attend!

-Matt Smith has been a professional Graphic and User Experience Designer for over 30 years who works closely with trade show and event companies in the San Francisco Bay Area and Denver Colorado.
+Matt Smith has been a professional Graphic and User Experience Designer for over 30 years.
+He works closely with trade show and event companies in the San Francisco Bay Area and Denver Colorado.